Pyramid Vritra: 2013-2015: Stones Throw Records and The Jellyfish Mentality

 Stones Throw records promoted the album with music videos for the songs "Tea and Lemonadel, "Spool" and "Eleven12".

 While the album received admiration and praise within the underground hip-hop scene, Williams was still unable to leave their job as a forklift operator between touring and performing.

 Williams then released the EP Palace, marking the first in a series of smaller scale, more rap-centric extended plays.
 Stones Throw also promoted the album with music videos for the title track and the song "224".
 The EP entered the UK Official Singles Chart, peaking at #96.

-Stones Throw later released a video for the song "Like Summer" from the project's sequel PV2, which compiled footage of Willaims on the label's 2014 Asia tour in Hong Kong and Japan.
+Stones Throw later released a video for the song "Like Summer" from the project's sequel PV2, which compiled footage of Williams on the label's 2014 Asia tour in Hong Kong and Japan.

 Williams later announced their third studio album ‘Dānu’, named after the Hindu primordial goddess described as the mother of Vritra in the Rigveda (I.32.9).
 Williams said they made stylistic choices on the album with their mother's musical taste in mind.

 However, by 2015 Williams was no longer signed to Stones Throw, and had to rely on their own NRK social media pages to promote the project.

 After Kevin Moo, known by his stage name Daddy Kev, head of Los Angeles based record label Alpha Pup Records, watched a performance of Williams' with the rest of NRK at Low End Theory, he signed the group to the label's rap division called The Order.
 Now, Williams could properly distribute and promote Dānu as well as later projects.

 Williams later released singles with independently-produced music videos for the tracks “58 (Heavy)”, “IDLI2TSNM (I Don't Look In 2 Tha Sky No Mo)” and “V” to promote the album.